thekayd/NewsNest/README.md

 - Choose whether to run the application with or without debugging (preferably without for faster performance).

 Launch Application:
 - The application will be installed and launched on your connected device.
-You will see the ShiftMate main screen once the app is running.
+You will see the NewsNest applications main screen once the app is running.

 ## 3 Features provided by our application: